 Where to Buy a Beef Tenderloin and Packaging Notes

-Before you heat up the oven, you’ll need to know how to purchase the perfect beef tenderloin.
-The first consideration you will decide is what grade of beef you will purchase.
+Before you heat up the oven, you’ll need to know where to purchase beef tenderloin and packaging types.

 - You can buy a tenderloin in the cryo-vac.
-If so, you will need to break down the tenderloin yourself.
-There will be some waste if you do it yourself.
+If so, you will need to break down and trim the tenderloin yourself.
+There will be some waste if you trim it yourself.
 You can also buy them trimmed, and ready to go.

 - When you buy your already trimmed tenderloin, make sure that it has the silverskin that covers the meat removed.
 Sometimes the butcher may leave a bit of it still on the roast.
 If you don’t remove it, the roast will be tough where that silver skin remains.